ionutbortis/gnome-bedtime-mode/README.md

 If you want to use a keyboard shortcut in order to toggle the Bedtime Mode then you can do this:

-- Go to Settings -> Keyboard Shortcuts
+- Go to "Settings -> Keyboard -> Keyboard Shortcuts"
+- Click on "View and Customize Shortcuts"
-- Scroll to the end and press the "+" button
+- Go to "Custom Shortcuts" and click "Add Shortcut" or the "+" button
 - Fill the inputs with the following
   - Name: Toggle Bedtime Mode
   - Command: